iPublikuj/doctrine-blameable/docs/en/index.md

 # Quickstart

-Blameable behavior will automate the update of username or user reference fields on your Entities in [Nette Framework](http://nette.org/) and [Doctrine 2](http://www.doctrine-project.org/)
+Blameable behavior will automate the update of username or user reference fields on your Entities in [Nette Framework](http://nette.org/) and [Doctrine 2](http://www.doctrine-project.org/).
+This extension is using annotations and can update fields on creation, update, delete, property subset update, or even on specific property value change.

 ## Installation